Aki Kurose Middle School Academy: History

 Aki Kurose is a relatively new middle school in an old building.
-It first opened as Casper W. Sharples Junior High School in 1952.
+It first opened as Caspar W. Sharples Junior High School in 1952.
 The nearby South Shore Middle School opened in 1973, but afterward enrollment at both schools declined.
 In 1981 the district closed Sharples and re-opened it as Sharples Alternative Secondary School, to accommodate students who were behind in credits.
 The middle school students moved to South Shore.
 The site subsequently added a reentry program for students who had dropped out or been suspended, the Project Transition vocational program serving students with disabilities, the Teenage Parent Program, the Secondary Bilingual Orientation Center, and Samoan Integration Services.
-The programs were temporarily displaced from 1988—1990 to accommodate students from Franklin High School during its renovation.
+The programs were temporarily displaced from 1988–1990 to accommodate students from Franklin High School during its renovation.

 In 1999, the alternative program moved to the South Shore building and became South Lake Alternative High School.
 South Shore's middle school students moved to the Sharples building, which was renamed Aki Kurose Middle School that November.

 Demographics

 Of all Seattle's middle schools, Aki Kurose has the highest percentage of non-white students at 97.2%.
 African American students are 42.2% of the total, Asian Americans 41.1%, and Hispanics 11.8%.
 Whites and Native Americans account for less than 3% each.
 42.4% of students are non-English speakers and 18.3% are bilingual.
 Aki Kurose houses the school district's Bilingual Family Center, an office that helps students and their families whose home language is not English.
-On June 22, 2010 the Bilingual Family Center will move to the SPS headquarters building.
+On June 22, 2010, the Bilingual Family Center will move to the SPS headquarters building.